masum184e/opencv_python/README.md

 __Night Vision:__ Green color channels are often emphasized because the human eye is most sensitive to green light.
 By merging a grayscale image with an enhanced green channel, you can improve visibility in low-light conditions while preserving important details.

+## Arithmatic Operations

+__Brightness:__ Adding a `constant` value to every pixel in an image increases its brightness, while subtracting decreases it.
+This operation is often used for adjusting the exposure of images.

+__Contrast:__ Multiplying every pixel in an image by a `constant` value increases its contrast, while dividing decreases it.
+Contrast adjustment helps in enhancing the visual quality of images.

+__Motion Detection:__ Subtracting one image from another can highlight the differences between them.
+This operation is useful in applications such as motion detection, where consecutive frames of a video are subtracted to identify moving objects.

+__Masking:__ Multiplying an image by a` binary mask` (where pixel values are either 0 or 1) selectively applies the mask to the image.
+This technique is commonly used for image segmentation and region-of-interest extraction.

 ## Contours Detection

 Contours are curves joining continuous points along a boundary that have the **same color** or intensity